Vishwananda: Spiritual practices

+Darshan

-In 2023, different newspapers report about Vishwanandas travels around the world where he gives "darshans" (blessings) to thousands of people.
-Newspapers from Spain and Slovenia, for example report about darshans with over 2000 people.
-Heike Kiefer, a Swiss travel agent who has been organizing Vishwanandas events since 2002, reports that he has conducted 331 darshans in 46 countries and 220 cities, and has provided blessings to more than 133,000 persons.
+Vishwananda travels around the world where he gives "darshans" (blessings), some of them to thousands of people.
+According to a person involved in the organization of his events, he has conducted 331 darshans in 46 countries and 220 cities, and has provided blessings to more than 133,000 persons.
 Some darshans can last up to 17 hours.
-Devotees seemingly report that they have intense emotional experiences during darshan, feel a sense of lightness and gain the impression that their everyday worries disappear for that moment.
-The portuguese television channel TVI reports: “The religious community of Bhakti Marga welcomes people from all parts of the world and different faiths, and everyone can find their place here.”
+During these events there is singing of Bhajans, the guru gives lectures, and touches his followers at the third eye as a form of shaktipat and distributes vibhuti.

 Atma Kriya Yoga

-Rui Patrício, the goalkeeper of the Portuguese national team, practises Atma Kriya Yoga.
-He visited the Shree Peetha Nilaya Ashram in Germany, where he was introduced to the practice.
-Vishwananda, originally from Mauritius, is the spiritual guru of the Portuguese international.
-He is the founder of Atma Kriya Yoga, a meditation practice designed to purify the mind, body, and spirit in order to move closer to God.
 This practice encompasses a variety of techniques, including breathing exercises for full-body balance, as well as meditation and concentration methods.
-The Sporting goalkeeper was introduced to Atma Kriya Yoga through Ricardo Peres, the former goalkeeper coach for both Sporting and the national team.
-During this time, he formed a personal bond with Paramahamsa Vishwananda.
+The practice is supposed to purify the mind, body, and spirit in order to move closer to God.
+Rui Patrício, the goalkeeper of the Portuguese national team, practises Atma Kriya Yoga as taught by Vishwananda.
+Followers of Bhakti Marga claim that the practice was taught to Vishwananda by the mythological guru Mahavatar Babaji.

 Controversies

-In 2001, the Swiss newspaper Tagesanzeiger reported that two former members of Bhakti Marga stole relics from 25 churches and monasteries in Switzerland during a tour.
+In 2001, Vishwananda and two former members of Bhakti Marga stole relics from 25 churches and monasteries in Switzerland during a tour.
 Such relics included the remains of bones believed to be of Mother Mary and Saint Brother Klaus.
 The case was held in 2003, after one of the culprits voluntarily reported herself to the police.
 The case was brought before the Baselland Criminal Court in Liestal.
-Swami Vishwananda did not appear at the hearing due to a tour in America and sent apologies for his absence.
+Vishwananda did not appear at the hearing due to a tour in America and sent apologies for his absence.
 The two ex-disciples who were at the court spoke about their "psychological dependence and the manipulative skills of the guru".
 They also claimed that it was Vishwananda's order to collect as many relics as possible for "an imminent relic war and the end of the world by black magic", and had convinced them that the theft was by "God's will".

-The court sentenced the main defendant to four months' suspended prison sentence for damage to property and disruption of religious freedom.
+The court sentenced Vishwananda to four months' suspended prison sentence for damage to property and disruption of religious freedom.
 The 48-year-old woman from Berne received a suspended fine of 3,500 francs, and the 29-year-old woman from Zurich received a fine of 400 francs.
 Most of the bones, which were in Mauritius and in a French monastery, were taken over to the diocese of Basel, and returned to the places of origin.